Medicare Part A and B Cost Basics

 Medicare Part B Coinsurance

-Once you meet your deductible, you’ll pay 20% of all Medicare-approved services you receive.
-Services can include doctor services, outpatient therapy and durable medical equipment.
+Once you meet your deductible, you’ll pay 20% of the Medicare-approved amount for a variety of services and durable medical equipment.

 What Else Should I Consider?